codingkompot/API-Design/README.md

 ( 72, “SE11 7GH”, “123 Treehouse Lane” )

+## Consider the type of data we will be storing and therefore the type of database we should implement (SQL vs NoSQL)

-## We would be storing CSV data and we would be using Sql for the purpose of using relational databases.
+We would be storing CSV data and we would be using Sql for the purpose of using relational databases.

-### Schema for this Database
+## Schema for this Database

+### Schema Code

 ```
  Table People {